energinet-open-incubator/innersource-collaboration/pull_request_templates/meeting-minutes-template.md

 - [ ] Ensure that any new attendees have a meaningful way to get involved.
 - [ ] Fill in a summary of items on the project boards:
-- [ ] Review status of in-flight work from the [Project-Origin backlog].
+- [ ] Review status of in-flight work from the [Project-Origin Backlog].
   - X cards in “_Backlog_”
   - Y cards in “_In Progress_”
   - Z cards in “_Waiting/Blocked_”